top of page

 LICH has a small street outreach team that goes out into the community in both Suffolk and Nassau- working directly with people that are living on the street for the longest lengths of time.
 Our team provides permanent housing-focused case management, which often requires that we engage the same people frequently and over long periods of time until stably and permanently housed.
 This is achieved through fully understanding someone’s living situation, their resources, their eligibility for various programs, their housing preferences and goals, and then assisting with applying for housing programs based on the person’s preferences.

-Due to the significant increase in people experiencing street homelessness, LICH is no longer able to provide a direct response/support to each person living unsheltered.
+Due to the significant increase in people experiencing street homelessness, LICH is no longer able to provide a direct ongoing case management support to each person living unsheltered.
 Referrals will be prioritized based on the length of time people have been experiencing homelessness.
 This means some people will be referred to other street outreach and existing resources.

 Types of Community Response Street Outreach: